strayr/Ender3_switchwire_fixes/README.md

 # Ender3_switchwire_fixes
  Some fixes to popular ender 3 switchwire conversions

  [Triano](https://github.com/walttriano/Ender_3Pro_Switchwire) and [DaRk_dOg](https://github.com/boubounokefalos/Ender_SW) have produced an Ender 3 switchwire conversion mod.
-I'vew found a few issues during construcion and I thought I'd share my fixes
+I'vew found a few issues during construcion and I thought I'd share my fixes.
+I reccomend starting with rev2 of DaRk_dOg's mod.

  ## WARNING
  **Before attempting an Ender 3 to switchwire mod, check your frame is not bent.** This will save you a lot of time later when things don't line up.

 ## Changes

+- ### 2022-12-12
+  - Added XZ blocks based on [Yenda's robust belt paths] https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/yenda/vsw_more_robust_belt_paths [XZ-blocks](XZ-blocks/yenda-mod/Screenshot%202022-12-11%20195843.png)

+  - Added revised DaRk_dOg y cable chain mount that moves the mounting screw above the chain so mount can be removed with the chain in place.
+[Y-chain-mount](Y-chain-mount/Screenshot%202022-12-11%20195415.png)

+- ### 2022-11-28
+  - Updated Y motor mount for better clearances.

 - ### 2022-07-10
   - Quick and dirty hack on Y limit switch for more travel into -Y so the very front of the bed can be probed.